sst/sst/www/docs/constructs/Function.md

 - Sets the default Lambda function timeout to 10 seconds.
 - [Enables AWS X-Ray](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-tracing.html) by default so you can trace your serverless applications.
 - `AWS_NODEJS_CONNECTION_REUSE_ENABLED` is turned on.
 Meaning that the Lambda function will automatically reuse TCP connections when working with the AWS SDK.
 [Read more about this here](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/node-reusing-connections.html).
+- Sets the `IS_LOCAL` environment variable for the Lambda function when it is invoked locally through the `sst start` command.

 ## Initializer